With Guest Blogger Tom Matthews from Coreco.

-The challenge is to find either a lender or an Independent Mortgage Broker who will be able to remove all of these typical barriers to lending and take a more pragmatic approach; actually understanding your individual circumstances and what made your choice of employment so attractive in the first place.
+The challenge is to find either a lender or an Independent Mortgage Broker (like us!) who will be able to remove all of these typical barriers to lending and take a more pragmatic approach; actually understanding your individual circumstances and what made your choice of employment so attractive in the first place.

 The good news is that Coreco have proactively built up relationships with lenders who are able to understand this type of borrower and can assist in providing finance using a blank sheet of paper approach rather than the tick-box mentality that many lenders follow.

 As an independent mortgage adviser we are not limited to a short panel of mortgage lenders like some other advisers.
 We have access to them all, whether that is on the High Street, broker only providers or Private Banking facilities for larger loans.